Hibernate Dialect Considerations

 SELECT ...
 FROM Employees WHERE username LIKE '%\_%' ESCAPE '\'

 Previously, the escape character must be specified explicitly, a bind variable (?) was not supported.
-However, from V5.0.4 a bind variable is supported.
+However, for NuoDB 5.0.4 and later, a bind variable is supported.

 For a full list of methods implemented using LIKE, refer to Query Lookup Strategies in the Spring Data documentation.